lich4/ChargeLimiter/Readme.md

 * 1.Check compatibility of ChargeInhibit.
 Disable CL by toggling the "Enable" button first, and disable all options in "Advanced", then disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 5mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * 2.Check compatibility of PredictiveChargingInhibit.
 Enable it from "Advanced-Predictive charging inhibit", then follow steps in '1'.
 * 3.Check compatibility of DisableInflow.
 Disable CL by toggling the "Enable" button first, then disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 5mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * There are a few cases of battery with low health prevent CL from working well.
-In this case, CL can contorl charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
+In this case, CL can control charge/discharge normally after a system reboot, but will fail to control after tens of minutes.
 CL is unavailable for this kind of battery.
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please adjust the configuration in Advanced menu, or just uninstall CL.

 ## Battery activation

 Official document: <https://www.apple.com.cn/batteries/maximizing-performance/>

+## Compatibility with battery banks

+CL can be used with a power bank. iDevice will be powered by the power bank in the first place in ChargeInhibit mode, and the battery of iDevice will supply power when the power bank run out of power.
+This is meaningful for users who plans to make a long journey, and power bank have more capacity and lower price than battery.
+Notice:
+* If the wattage is insufficient in wireless charging, then battery may supply power simultaneously.
+If the phone itself consumes a lot of power than the charger can supply, then it is not suitable to use a wireless charger.
+* Most wired power banks support "sleep mode", in which the power bank will automatically turns off power after the current falls below a certain threshold for a period of time.
+When using CL in this mode, the power bank may turn off the power after the phone is locked, and CL will work properly in this case.
+* Most wired power banks support "small current mode" by Double-click or long press the power button, in which the powwr bank will not automatically turn off the power when the current is low.
+CL will work perfect in this mode, even after the screen locked.
+Please notice that some power banks will automatically exit the "small current mode" after a few hours.

 ## Notice